fmalik24/rates/README.md

 ------------

 ##  Description
-    API that allows a user to enter a date time range and get back the price at which they would be charged to park for that time span.
+   1. API that allows a user to enter a date time range and get back the price at which they would be charged to park for that time span.
+   2. API that allows to upload a new rate json
+   3. API that provides performance metrics
     Note: Find API details in swagger.yml

 ## User Guide

     1. Clone the repo